antvis/G2/site/docs/manual/core/coordinate.en.md

 ### Theta

-you can also use interval mark and theta coordinate system to draw pie charts.
+You can also use interval mark and theta coordinate system to draw pie charts.

 ```js | ob
 (() => {